 You can go boating on the lake with rowboats, kayaks and pedal boats all available for hire.
 Lifejackets, cushions and bread for the ducks are supplied with each boat ride.
 The rowboats fly a pirate flag with complimentary pirate hats (or captains’ hats if preferred!).
 Built in the 1950s the pedal boats have been beautifully restored and all can comfortably hold 2 adults and 1-2 children with the rowboats having enough room for 4 adults, the kayaks are 2-seaters.
 Boats can also be arranged for groups or for pirate/princess birthday parties.
 They are open every weekend and public holiday from 10am – 5pm and every day in the school holidays.
 You can book by calling 06 372 5843 / 027 932 3036 or [email protected]

-Masterton minigolf is a fun 18 hole course in between the Kids Own Playground and the Croquet Club in Queen Elizabeth Park.
+Masterton minigolf is an 18 hole course in between the Kids Own Playground and the Croquet Club in Queen Elizabeth Park.
 It has a fun friendly course, great layout and easy access for wheelchairs and pushchairs.
-It is also available for group bookings.
-Phone 06 378 6333.
+It is also available for group bookings by calling 06 378 6333.

 Kids Own Playground

 The Kids Own Playground is one of Masterton’s main attractions for children.
-Its construction took only six days to complete and was a community project built with the support of Masterton District Council, and local businesses and service clubs.
+Its construction took only six days to complete and was a community project built with the support of Masterton District Council, local businesses and service clubs.
 It is very popular with locals and tourists.
 In 2016 the playground was extended to include some accessible friendly equipment which can be used by people in wheelchairs or children in prams.
+In 2020 the flying fox was replaced with a new modern mechanism.

 Henley Lake recreation park covers 43 hectares adjacent to the Ruamahanga and Waipoua Rivers.
 It can be accessed from Colombo Road or Te Ore Ore Road.
 The lake itself covers 11 hectares and includes 4 small islands.
 The park has a network of limed trails throughout suitable for walking or biking, and also suitable for wheelchairs and pushchairs.

-On the lake, a number of activities take place throughout the year, including waka ama, dragon boating, and motorised model boats.
+On the lake, a number of activities take place throughout the year, including waka ama, dragon boating, and motorised model boating.

 Take a 360 degree tour of Henley Lake.